The Perks of Being Older – Discounts and Savings for Seniors

 How to Claim:

-- Available to both itemizers and standard deduction takers
+- No Itemizing Needed: Available to both itemizers and standard deduction takers.

 Medicare Part D Prescription Cap

-- Applies to all Medicare Part D plans
+- Applies to: All Medicare Part D plans (stand-alone and Medicare Advantage).

-- Insulin remains capped at $35 per month
+- Insulin: Remains federally capped at $35 per month with no deductible.

 What This Means: